 In this section, we analyze each component of our pipeline that contributes to the overall performance gain (19\% in RMSE as compared to other state-of-the-art methods).

 \textbf{Sparse vs. Dense}: In the proposed method, a \textit{dense} initial depth map is provided to the DRN, instead of a sparse one as in depth-completion approaches.
-In order to study the effect of the initial depth map's density, we compare our DRN, without the IRM in its decoder [\textit{Ours~(w/o IRM)} (see Sect.~\ref{ssec:drn})], to the DDE-VISLAM~\cite{sartipi2020dde}, a depth completion network that takes sparse depth as input.
+In order to study the effect of the initial depth map's density, we compare our DRN, without the IRM in its decoder [\textit{Ours~(w/o IRM)} ; see Sect.~\ref{ssec:drn}], to the DDE-VISLAM~\cite{sartipi2020dde}, a depth completion network that takes sparse depth as input.
 Specifically, we randomly sample a fixed number of sparse points (e.g., 10, 100, 200 in Table~\ref{tab:sparse_dense}) from the initial triangulated depth map that have high confidence scores (see Sect.~\ref{ssec:optical_flow}).
 These sampled depths are added to the sparse depth input of the \textit{DDE-VISLAM}.
-In Table~\ref{tab:sparse_dense}, we show that providing the dense depth estimates together with confidence scores contributes $\sim$14.5\% in RMSE improvement as compared to the depth completion (\textit{DDE-VISLAM+200}) and state-of-the-art approaches.\footnote{Note that \textit{DDE-VISLAM+200} performs comparable to the state-of-the-art methods \textit{DeepV2D} and \textit{Flow2Depth} in RMSE.} These results confirm our hypothesis that employing a dense initial depth map results in improved accuracy as compared to a sparse one.
+In Table~\ref{tab:sparse_dense}, we show that providing the dense depth estimates together with confidence scores contributes $\sim$14.5\% in RMSE improvement as compared to the depth completion (\textit{DDE-VISLAM+200}) and other state-of-the-art approaches.\footnote{Note that \textit{DDE-VISLAM+200} performs comparable, in terms of RMSE, to the state-of-the-art methods \textit{DeepV2D} and \textit{Flow2Depth}.} These results confirm our hypothesis that employing a dense, instead of a sparse, initial depth map improves accuracy.

 \textbf{Iterative vs. Non-iterative}: To demonstrate the effectiveness of the proposed IRM (Sect.~\ref{ssec:iterative}), we compare our DRN with and without it, denoted as \textit{Ours~(w/~IRM)}, and \textit{Ours~(w/o~IRM)}, respectively.
 During training, we use five iterations, while at inference time, we use seven iterations.
 Table~\ref{tab:iter_vs_noniter} shows that the IRM contributes an additional $4.5\%$ improvement in RMSE.
-Furthermore, we observe that there is little improvement after seven iterations, hence we limit the refinement steps during inference accordingly.
+Furthermore, we observe that there is little improvement after seven iterations, hence we limit the number of refinement steps during inference accordingly.